Polyfidelity: Benefits and challenges

-A commonly cited advantage of polyfidelity is the ability to "fluid bond" among more than two people while maintaining relative safety regarding STDs, so long as any new members are sufficiently tested before fluid bonding with the group, and keep their commitments.
+A commonly cited advantage of polyfidelity is the ability to have unprotected sex among more than two people while maintaining relative safety regarding STDs, so long as any new members are sufficiently tested before fluid bonding with the group, and keep their commitments.
 This would have health advantages similar to monogamy, although risks rise somewhat with each person added.

-Some gain a sense of emotional safety from the relatively closed nature of the polyfaithful commitment.
+Some gain a sense of emotional safety from the relatively closed nature of the poly faithful commitment.

 Polyfidelity inherently affords less flexibility than other forms of nonmonogamy.
 For example, open relationships do not restrict sexual interactions to specific people.

 As many polyfidelitous people have transitioned directly from closed monogamy, they can encounter problems in learning to communicate intimately with more than one partner.

 People hoping to create or expand a group marriage mention difficulty finding potential partners with enough mutual compatibility to even consider attempting a relationship.

+Polyfidelity, like other forms of consensual non-monogamy, can present the challenge of managing jealousy, maintaining clear communication, and ensuring equitable distribution of emotional and practical responsibilities.
+Successful polyfidelity often requires strong commitment and communication skills among all members.

 Other usage

 In the book Lesbian Polyfidelity, author Celeste West uses the term polyfidelity in much the same way that others use polyamory.
 This may represent independent coinage of the same term within a different community, and this usage is not common among polyamorists in general.
 West uses the term to emphasize the concept (common in polyamory) that one can be faithful to one's commitments without those commitments including sexual exclusivity.